prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 - *Security*: Publishers may want to control which bidders are trusted to inject images and JavaScript into their pages.

 {: .alert.alert-warning :}
-**FIXME: VERIFY DEFAULT BEHAVIOR**
+**User syncing default behavior**
 The default behavior of Prebid.js is to allow every adapter to drop up to 5 image-based user syncs.
-The sync images will be dropped 3 seconds after the auction starts.
+The sync images will be dropped 3 seconds after the auction ends.

 For more information, see the sections below.